 Trump says there will be no extension of TikTok deadline

-President Donald Trump said on Thursday the deadline set for Chinese company ByteDance to sell its popular short-video app TikTok's U.S. assets would not be extended.

-WASHINGTON: President Donald Trump said on Thursday the deadline set for Chinese company ByteDance to sell its popular short-video app TikTok's U.S. assets would not be extended.
+WASHINGTON: President Donald Trump said on Thursday (Sep 10) the deadline set for Chinese company ByteDance to sell its popular short-video app TikTok's US assets would not be extended.

 "It'll either be closed up or they'll sell it," Trump told reporters before leaving for Michigan.
 "There will be no extension of the TikTok deadline."